 “There is a history behind it connecting people who have connected or will connect,” Gheis stated.

-How the algorithm works remains unknown.
-Despite frequent communications with the Harvard founders, Gheis, Caplan, Lepelstat, and Roberts, the secret behind this match-making machine is still unknown.
+How the algorithm works remains unknown and in spite frequent communications with its Harvard founders, Gheis, Caplan, Lepelstat, and Roberts, still do not know the secret behind this match-making machine.

-Nevertheless, it seems as if Wesleyan students are keen to put it to the test for themselves.
-Currently, Datamatch is available at 26 institutions with Harvard University and Washington University in St. Louis, Mo. as the most active universities.
-Along with many other small liberal arts colleges, Wesleyan’s student body has reacted positively and excitedly to the arrival of Datamatch.
+Currently, Datamatch is available at 26 institutions across the United States.
+Harvard University and Washington University in St. Louis, Mo. are the most active universities.
+Yet, it seems as if Wesleyan students are equally keen to put it to the test for themselves.
 As of Feb.
 13 at 6:00 p.m., 945 Wesleyan students—almost a third of the campus’s student body—have completed the survey.
 Datamatch further divides this data by residential location (the most living in senior wood frame houses) and years (with sophomores as the leading respondents).
-This is in spite of fears from the group who have spent the days leading up to Valentine’s Day encouraging their fellow peers to take part in the survey.
+This comes is in spite of fears from the group who have spent the days leading up to Valentine’s Day encouraging their fellow peers to take part in the survey.